 Reeves-Reed Arboretum offers 13.5 acres of natural beauty, including historic and contemporary gardens and six acres of woodland forest.
 Whether you are interested in gardening, hiking, art, bird watching, community involvement, or a place for quiet contemplation, the arboretum has something for you.
 Photo courtesy of Stephen Harris, sph-photo.com.

-Spring is in full swing at the arboretum.
-You won't want to miss how these plants are responding to longer, warmer days.
+Summer is in full swing at the arboretum.
+You won't want to miss how these plants are responding to the long, warm days of summer.

 Asclepias tuberosa, Butterfly Weed